PaperPrototype/Intro-Coding-and-Computers/5 - Arrays + Addresses/Lecture/english.md

 int main(void)
 {
-    // pointer
+    // pointer (address)
-	char* hello = "Hello";
+	int* numbers = "Hello";

 	printf("%s \n", hello);
 }
 ```

-We change the "hello" variable to be a pointer of the type char by putting a star `*` next to the type -> `char*`.
+We change the "hello" variable to be a pointer (aka, address) of the type char by putting a star with the type -> `char*` in front of the variable.
 The star symbol `*` just signifies it is a "pointer" (aka address).

-Since pointers are just address numbers we can just increase the address as if it was a number to do the offset instead of using the square brackets `[]`, since suing the square brackets `[]` is a shortcut for offsetting the address number.
+Since pointers are just address numbers we can just increase the address as if it was a number to do the offset instead of using the square brackets `[]`, since uing the square brackets `[]` is a shortcut for offsetting the address number by the size of the type.

-The type after the address is just telling us "how much" after the first byte is part of the variable.
+![]

-![] picture of pointer to first byte, but "type" tells how "big" or how much after the first byte is part of the variable
+The we have to know the "type of an address" to know how much to offset when using the square brackets, hence `char*` is an address, with offsets as big as a char.

 # Void
 Since a pointer (aka address) simply points to the first byte of an array (or type) we don't have to tell the type!